psychofisch/GPGPU_examples/ReadMe.md

 ## Intro
 This is a proof of concept implementation of fluid particles on CPU and GPU.
-Currently implemented modes are
-&ensp;Fluid: CPU, OpenGL Compute Shader, CUDA and OpenCL.
+Currently implemented modes are CPU, OpenGL Compute Shader, CUDA, OpenCL and Thrust.
-&ensp;CollisionDetection: CPU.
+(Thrust is disabled in the Fluid Simulation by default, because of its bad performance)

 ### Build
 This project uses [OpenFrameworks v0.9.8](http://openframeworks.cc/versions/v0.9.8/of_v0.9.8_vs_release.zip) and it is configured that the folder structure looks this: